azadisaryev/iSamsUtilities/index.md

 ![iSamsMBP](static/isamsmbp-webpage-banner-1.png)

-**GradesPaster for iSams Mark Book** is a Google Chrome extension that enables pasting grades into a mark book in iSams from Google Steets, Excel or similar source.
-It also now works in the new iSams user interface, and makes URLs in the Note field in Learning Support (LS and G&T) Reports clickable when you preview these reports.
+**GradesPaster for iSams Mark Book** (GradesPaster for short) is a Google Chrome extension that enables pasting grades into a mark book in iSams from Google Steets, Excel or similar sources - no more endless clicking and selecting each grade individually!.
+It now also  makes URLs in the Note field in Learning Support (LS and G&T) Reports clickable when you preview these reports, and works in the new iSams user interface.

 I created GradesPaster extension after I had to start using Mark Books in iSams and discovered there was no built-in copy-paste functionality.
 The idea of having to click thousands of times to enter all the grades for reports did not sit well with me, so I made this extension.
-As I work with iSams more and more, I expect to be adding other features to GradesPaster that improve user interface and functionality of iSams to my my life as a teacher and iSams admin easier.
-Hope it makes your life as a teacher a little easier, too!
+As I work with iSams more and more, I will be adding other features to GradesPaster that improve user interface and functionality of iSams to make my life as a teacher and iSams administrator easier.
+Hope it makes your life a little easier, too!

 The extension loads automatically (can be turned off on the Options page - see below) on iSams Mark Book pages when in 'editing' mode.
 Currently it only lets you paste one column of grades at a time.
 On the very first paste, Google Chrome will prompt you to _'allow isams.cloud website to access your clipboard'_ - make sure to click "Allow", or you won't be able to paste any grades!

 {% include youtubePlayer.html id=page.youtubeId %}

+GradesPaster does not require any special permissions beyond knowing when you are on isams.cloud website.
+No personal user data is collected by this extension.

 ### Features